Picture it… Chicago, 1963.

 Tom Sizemore, Wes Studi, Mykelti Williamson, Ted Levine, Danny Trejo, Diane Venora, Amy Brenneman, Natalie Portman, Ashley Judd, Kevin Gage, Dennis Haysbert (Donald Breedan, an ex-con trying hard to do the right thing, but finds it difficult to avoid temptation after he has finally had enough of his boss constantly treating him like sh-t), Hank Azaria (Alan Marciano, who receives an unforgettable response from Vincent when asking himself why he ever got involved with Charlene in the first place), the late Ricky Harris (Albert Torena, Vincent’s informant who is constantly testing Vincent’s patience), Tone Loc (Richie Torena, Albert’s brother, who points Vincent in the right direction for identifying Neil and his crew), Tom Noonan (Kelso, the information broker/electronics expert who provides Neil with all of the necessary schematics for robbing the Far East National Bank), Henry Rollins (Hugh Benny, Van Zant’s enforcer, and undoubtedly the funniest and most unbelievable moment in the entire film is seeing Rollins getting his ass easily handed to him by Pacino when they physically confront one another), Xander Berkeley (who also starred in L.A.
 Takedown and who plays Ralph, Justine’s one-night stand who not only makes the mistake of sleeping with Justine when Vincent isn’t home, but also makes the mistake of being caught watching Vincent’s television when he returns home in the morning), Bud Cort (Solenko, the corrupt and ruthless diner owner who takes advantage of Breedan being on parole and does everything possible to make his life on the outside a living hell), Hazelle Goodman (a grief-stricken woman who is briefly comforted by Hanna at the crime scene where her daughter’s body is found), Jeremy Piven (Dr. Bob, who patches Chris up after he takes a bullet during the gunfight with the cops, and clearly this role was before he blew up with Entourage and before he got hair transplants and experienced mercury poisoning from eating too much sushi), and Jon Voight (Nate, Neil’s fence and close friend, whose performance was inspired by the late actor/author Edward Bunker, who not only played Mr. Blue in Reservoir Dogs, but also wrote the novel No Beast So Fierce, which was adapted into the film Straight Time, starring Dustin Hoffman as a paroled ex-con whose struggle to remain on the straight and narrow is very reminiscent of Breedan’s own struggles in Heat).

 After the critical and commercial success of Heat, Michael Mann went on to direct other films.
-Starting with The Insider, which starred Al Pacino and Russell Crowe as 60 Minutes producer Lowell Bergman and biochemist/tobacco industry whistleblower Dr. Jeffrey Wigand, and was focused on the true story of how 60 Minutes attempted to conduct and air an interview with Dr. Wigand about how dangerous and lethal cigarettes are, and how Dr. Wigand’s former employers at Brown & Williamson brought all nine circles to Hell to both Wigand and to CBS to keep that from happening.
+Starting with The Insider, starring Al Pacino as 60 Minutes producer Lowell Bergman, Russell Crowe as biochemist/tobacco industry whistleblower Dr. Jeffrey Wigand, and Christopher Plummer as 60 Minutes correspondent Mike Wallace, and was about the true story of how 60 Minutes attempted to conduct and air an interview with Dr. Wigand about how dangerous and lethal cigarettes are, and how Dr. Wigand’s former employers at Brown & Williamson brought all nine circles to Hell to both Wigand and to CBS to keep that from happening.

 Ali, starring Will Smith, Jamie Foxx, Jon Voight, Jeffrey Wright, Mario Van Peebles, and Jada Pinkett Smith, focuses on a decade of the life and career of the late, great Muhammad Ali as he converts to Islam, wins the heavyweight title from Sonny Liston, loses his title and his boxing career after criticizing the Vietnam War, and him winning the title once again after defeating George Foreman at the Rumble In The Jungle in Zaire.

-Collateral, starring Tom Cruise, Jamie Foxx, Mark Ruffalo, Javier Bardem, and Jada Pinkett-Smith, centered on a hitman who arrives in Los Angeles to kill five people connected to the upcoming trial of a drug kingpin and forces a cab driver to escort him around town as he carries out his assignments.
+Collateral, starring Tom Cruise, Jamie Foxx, Mark Ruffalo, Javier Bardem, and Jada Pinkett-Smith, about a hitman who arrives in Los Angeles to kill five people connected to the upcoming trial of a drug kingpin, and forces a cab driver to escort him around town as he carries out his assignment.

 Miami Vice, starring Colin Farrell and Jamie Foxx as Sonny Crockett and Ricardo Tubbs, in this feature-film adaptation of the classic NBC television series, though this version was darker and more intense than what most audiences were expecting.
-It didn’t get the most glowing of responses from most critics and audiences, though time has been kinder to it since then, and more critics have found themselves growing much more fond of the film upon further viewings.
+It didn’t get the most glowing of responses from critics and audiences, though time has been kinder to it since then, and more critics have found themselves liking the film even more upon further viewings.